Best Supplements for Hair Growth Support

 • They skip the cause check.
 When shedding is new, heavy, or paired with fatigue or other symptoms, the better next step is often bloodwork and clinical review.

-When supplements are not the first move
+When are supplements not the first move?

 Supplements should move down the list when hair changes look medically meaningful rather than cosmetic.